rani-sikdar/Credit-Card-Fraud-Detection/README.md

 Credit card frauds are easy to do, as we know that E-commerce and many other online sites have increased the online payment modes, Which affects increasing the risk of online frauds.

-Credit card fraud is becoming the most common fraud people tend to do.
-So in this article by ProjectGurukul we are going to detect credit card fraud using Machine Learning.

 #### About Credit Card Fraud Detection Project:
 We need to find anomalies in the system for the companies that have a lot of transactions with the use of cards.